 Nicknames of Northern Ireland

-Northern Ireland has a rich heritage of culture and spectacular green grasslands washed by abundant rain in the region.
+Northern Ireland has a rich cultural heritage and spectacular green grasslands washed by abundant rain.
 Some interesting nicknames include “The Emerland Isle,” “Éire “and “Róisín Dubh.”

 Belfast – Linenopolis